Gain the knowledge and skills to make a powerful difference in the lives of young children and their families.

 - Earn your degree at a pace that works for you, with options for full- and part-time enrollment and convenient evening classes.

 94%** Adelphi University Career Outcomes Survey: Class of 2018

-Successful graduates of this program are certified to teach grades 1–6.
+Successful graduates of this program are certified to teach birth to second grade.
 After completing the program, you may choose to pursue additional advanced certifications in:

 - Literacy Education (Birth-Grade 6)